autodesk-platform-services/aps-configurator-inventor/README.md

 ## Run/Debug Tests
 ### Backend
-* Note that running the tests clears initialization data, so you will either need to change forge credentials before running them, or run the initializer again afterward.
+* Note that running the tests clears initialization data, so you will either need to change APS credentials before running them, or run the initializer again afterward.
 See [Clear and load initial data...](#clear-and-load-initial-data-during-app-launch-time)
 1. From Visual Studio 2019
     * Open Test Explorer and select tests to run or debug
 1. From Visual Studio Code